zhliau/fika-headless-docker/README.md

 ```

 # TODO
-- [ ] Figure out how to ditch Xvfb and use something like VirtualGL so that wine can use hardware acceleration.
+- [ ] Now that DGPU works via in-container X server, figure out why it makes no difference!
+Do we need to use VirtualGL still?
-  Right now it falls back to LLVMPipe even if we pass in the nvidia GPU and `nvidia-smi` reports the GPU correcty in the container, all because Xvfb is software-rendering only
+- [ ] Overlay mount a custom `sptSettings/Graphics.ini` to set all graphics to Potato just for the container?